picketapi/picket-example-gated-gallery/README.md

 ![image](https://picket-static-files.s3.amazonaws.com/gallery-unknown-wallet.png)

 ## 6. Let's make it real!
-Now on to the juicy stuff.
-Let’s make the connect wallet button functional.
+You'll need to add your API Key in order to make this functional.
 Navigate to your [Picket account dashboard](https://picketapi.com/dashboard) and copy your publishable key from a project.
 Now paste it into the `pages/_app.tsx`

 ```tsx
 // in pages/_app.tsx